jd445/PepCNN/README.md

-# PepLKCNN
+# PepCNN
-Source code of PepLKCNN, focusing on predicting peptide detectability.
+Source code of PepCNN, focusing on predicting peptide detectability.